Dual D-Brane Actions in Nonrelativistic String Theory: Introduction

-In recent years, significant progress has been made towards the formulation of nonrelativistic string theory in general backgrounds.
-These studies have been generating new excitements about exploring a landscape of non-Lorentzian gravity and field theories, as well as their applications to the AdS/CFT correspondence; see \emph{e.g.}, \cite{Gomis:2005pg, Andringa:2012uz, Ko:2015rha, Morand:2017fnv, Harmark:2017rpg, Bergshoeff:2018yvt, Harmark:2018cdl, Gomis:2019zyu, Gallegos:2019icg, Harmark:2019upf, Bergshoeff:2019pij, Blair:2019qwi, Yan:2019xsf, Harmark:2020vll, Gallegos:2020egk, Blair:2020gng, Blair:2021ycc, Bergshoeff:2021bmc, Bidussi:2021ujm, Yan:2021lbe, Bergshoeff:2021tfn, Fontanella:2021hcb, Fontanella:2021btt, Kluson:2021tub}.~\footnote{Also see \cite{Yan:2021hte} for a companion paper on KLT relations for amplitudes in nonrelativistic string theory.} Lately, the quantum conformal invariance of the worldsheet theory with boundary terms describing nonrelativistic string theory in arbitrary open string backgrounds is analyzed in \cite{Gomis:2020fui}.
+In recent years, significant progress has been made towards the formulation of nonrelativistic string theory in general backgrounds.~\footnote{See \cite{Oling:2022fft} for a review of recent developments in nonrelativistic string theory.} These studies have been generating new excitements about exploring a landscape of non-Lorentzian gravity and field theories, as well as their applications to the AdS/CFT correspondence; see \emph{e.g.}, \cite{Gomis:2005pg, Andringa:2012uz, Ko:2015rha, Morand:2017fnv, Harmark:2017rpg, Bergshoeff:2018yvt, Harmark:2018cdl, Gomis:2019zyu, Gallegos:2019icg, Harmark:2019upf, Bergshoeff:2019pij, Blair:2019qwi, Yan:2019xsf, Harmark:2020vll, Gallegos:2020egk, Blair:2020gng, Blair:2021ycc, Bergshoeff:2021bmc, Bidussi:2021ujm, Yan:2021lbe, Bergshoeff:2021tfn, Fontanella:2021hcb, Fontanella:2021btt, Kluson:2021tub}.~\footnote{Also see \cite{Yan:2021hte} for a companion paper on KLT relations for amplitudes in nonrelativistic string theory.} Lately, the quantum conformal invariance of the worldsheet theory with boundary terms describing nonrelativistic string theory in arbitrary open string backgrounds is analyzed in \cite{Gomis:2020fui}.
 This study of worldsheet conformal anomalies leads to a set of spacetime equations of motion that are nonlinear and describe the low-energy dynamics of the open string fields.
 For a single D-brane, these equations of motion can be derived from a nonlinear action of the curvature of the $U(1)$ connection, which describes a local field theory with Galilean symmetry.
 This theory is referred to as Galilean Dirac-Born-Infeld (DBI) theory in \cite{Gomis:2020fui}.
-Such a Galilean DBI action can be readily generalized to D$p$-brane actions that describe the low-energy dynamics of $(p+1)$-dimensional membranes on which nonrelativistic open strings end.~\footnote{In \cite{Gomis:2020fui}, strictly speaking, only D$25$-branes in bosonic string theory are considered.} The realization of such worldvolume actions enable concrete studies of D-branes.
+Such a Galilean DBI action can be readily generalized to D$p$-brane actions that describe the low-energy dynamics of $(p+1)$-dimensional membranes on which nonrelativistic open strings end.~\footnote{In \cite{Gomis:2020fui}, strictly speaking, only D$25$-branes in bosonic string theory are considered.} These Galilean DBI actions describing D-branes in nonrelativistic string theory significantly differ from their relativistic counterparts, and only arise as a nontrivial limit of relativistic D-branes \cite{Gomis:2020fui}.
+The realization of such worldvolume actions enable concrete studies of D-branes in nonrelativistic string theory.
 In particular, D-branes are useful probes for mapping out physics in different (strongly-coupled) regimes of string/M-theory, which are accessed by performing duality transformations on the associated worldvolume actions of D-branes (see \emph{e.g.}, \cite{Tseytlin:1996it, Aganagic:1997zk}).

 Based on the previous advancements in nonrelativistic string theory, it is timely to systematically investigate its duality web.
 This endeavor will not only improve our understanding of extended objects in nonrelativistic string theory, but also allow us to probe ``nonrelativistic M-theory" that arises in a strongly coupled regime.
 It will also be interesting to investigate how the expectations from the well-studied dualities of D-brane actions in relativistic string theory can be applied to the DBI actions in nonrelativistic string theory, and whether novel nonrelativistic twists arise.